UPDATE: Submissions for AFF Youth have now closed!

 AFF Youth is the newest arm of the acclaimed Adelaide Film Festival, supported by the South Australian Department for Education.
 Previously known as the Adelaide International Youth Film Festival, this program is designed to showcase and screen the best professionally made and independently made films for a youth audience, complimenting the main program but adapted for a younger audience aged 5 to 18.

-Held from 20-25 October, the program will include screenings for schools and families.
+The program will include screenings for schools and families.
 It will be accompanied by a substantial screen careers pathways program involving workshops, forums, Q&As and production opportunities.
 It will also involve a youth jury program, based on the Giffoni model.